Russian metals are deeply embedded in global markets and hard to sanction

 The explosive gains saw prices quadruple over the past week after two major traders faced off against each other, according to Reuters sources.

 The surge in prices was blamed on short covering by one of the world's top producers and cost brokers hundreds of millions of dollars in losses.
-Amid market panic sparked by Russia's invasion of Ukraine, buyers are scrambling for the metal crucial for making stainless steel and electric vehicle batteries.
+Amid market panic sparked by Russia's invasion of Ukraine, buyers are scrambling for the metal crucial for making stainless steel and EV batteries.

 "The current events are unprecedented," the LME said in a notice to members.
 "The suspension of the nickel market has created a number of issues for market participants which need to be addressed."